Culturally Grounded Wellness App for Postpartum Mothers

 Key Impact: Facilitates deeper emotional self-awareness and pattern recognition to support mental health advocacy.

-Mood Flow: Community Sharing
+Community Sharing

 Problem Addressed: Social isolation and lack of emotional support during vulnerable postpartum periods, particularly among underserved communities.